openedx/edx-documentation/en_us/open_edx_course_authors/source/developing_course/index.rst

 Developing Your Course
 ##########################

-Use the chapters in this section to understand how to develop your course content in the Studio Outline page.
+Use the topics in this section to understand how to develop your course content in the Studio Outline page.

 For information on building specific course component types, see :ref:`Creating